PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >Mace in a case.
 >

 Yes, it was stupid.
-But nothing else to do.
+But there was nothing else to do.
 In the end, he had no more choice than a single raindrop.
 It had been a mistake to try fight like a hero.
 Boltac could see that now.
 He wasn't a hero.
 He wasn't a King.
 But he wasn't powerless.
 He could use the skills and tools he had rather than go off half-cocked.
 He could do a better job of outfitting himself.
 And he would be damned if he would be *walking* to his death.

 > "I'll protect you!"
-> "That's not what you're hear for.
+> "That's not what you're here for.
 You're here to carry the lantern"

 # Rattick, back at the Dungeon #

 Like all survivors, Rattick had found a way to profit from the sack of Robrecht.
 At the first signs of the assault, he had fled to the alleys.
 And then into the sewers.
 And then, by means of one of the secret ways that well-known to the darker and more desperate sort, made his way out into the wilderness again.

-He stayed to the woods alongside the road, sleeping that night in a tree.
+He stayed to the woods alongside the road, spending the night in a tree.
 Early in the morning he was awakened by the raiding party leaving Robrecht.
-Those horrible things on wolves, crying Hork, Hork, Hork as they rode the unlit roads.
+Those horrible things on wolves, crying "Hork, Hork, Hork!" as they rode the unlit roads.
 He wondered what treasure they had taken from Robrecht.
 Probably just people for food.
 But just in case, he followed their tracks, looking for dropped baubles by the light of morning.

 It was bad news for Robrecht, but good news for Rattick.
 When word got out about the sack of Robrecht, adventurers would come from all parts of the Four Kingdoms.
 Seeking glory, seeking loot.
+His grift was about to go big time.
+Maybe he needed a partner to handle the additional volume.

 Traveling carefully, it took Rattick three days to return to the entrance of the Wizard's lair.
-The door and the hillside containing it had been removed, as if a giant of the gods had scooped it way and thrown it over a mountain.
-The wolf tracks lead directly into the gaping maw.
+The door and the hillside containing it had been removed, as if a giant had scooped it away and thrown it over a mountain.
+The wolf tracks led directly into the gaping maw.

-Ah, thought Rattick, the wizard was upping his game.
-Good, a more powerful wizard would lure more powerful adventurers.
-More powerful adventurers would have more expensive gear and weapons.
-This would work out fine.
+Ah, thought Rattick, so the wizard was upping his game.
+That was good.
+A unified villain made for a better story.
+It would draw more powerful adventurers.
+And more powerful adventurers would have more expensive gear and weapons.

-So Rattick would wait at the entrance to the Wizard's lair.
-When a party came, he would spin his sad tale of love and life lost in the fall of Robrecht.
+Rattick settled in to wait at the entrance to the Wizard's lair.
+As he waited, he invented a new line of patter about love and life lost in the fall of Robrecht.

 Tell them how he was there for vengeance, but realized to attempt the depths of the fiendish dungeon alone would be surest suicide.
 He would promise to serve his new friends faithfully

 And, then, of course, feed them to the Troll steal all their things and bury them in the woods.

-Of course it would have been more comfortable to lounge in an Inn and pick his marks that way, lying in waite
+>Of course it would have been more comfortable to lounge in an Inn and pick his marks that way, lying in waite

-He made his way back to the dungeon
+Before he got too deep into his fantasy, he was interrupted by the sound of a carriage making it's way over the rutted forest road.
+A CARRIAGE! thought Rattick.
+There was *real* wealth.
+Adventurer's walked or rode horses.
+But a party adventurer's in a carriage.
+That meant real coin!

 The carriage rolled to a halt in front of what was left of the mine entrance.